 - While the crust is baking, prepare the filling.
 In a large skillet or pan on medium heat, warm the olive oil.
 Add the shallot and cook for 5-6 minutes until tender and slightly translucent.

-- Add the broccoli to the pan, season with a pinch of salt and pepper, and cook for an additional 2 to 3 minutes, until green but still crisp.
+- Add the broccoli and tomatoes to the pan, season with a pinch of salt and pepper, and cook for an additional 2 to 3 minutes, until green but still crisp.
 Remove from the heat and set aside.

 - In a large bowl, add the eggs, milk, cream, and salt and whisk until well combined.